This New Year, commit to a set of Solutions, not Resolutions

 I am proposing a different strategy this year.

-After carefully examining of our lives, let us find solutions to our irritants instead of writing down a list of resolutions.
+After carefully examining our lives, let us find solutions to our irritants instead of writing down a list of resolutions.

 Example: Losing weight